 - Optional: Administrator (to select workbooks, to access a user list)

-Sign in to the source server
+Sign in to the source site

 Use the steps below to sign in to Tableau Online or Tableau Server.